ntnu-arl/cbf_pc_selector/README.md

 ### Installation

-Simply clone the repo in the `src` folder of your workspace and install with Catkin.
+Clone the repo in the `src` folder of your workspace and install it using Colcon.

 ## Config